Windkracht8/tasklist_caldavsso/README.md

 This plugin has limit fields because it matches what can be synced with ActiveSync.

 TODO:
-    Show alarms
+ - Alarms
-    Make some changes in the UI (what fields to show and what to hide)
+ - Make some changes in the UI (what fields to show and what to hide)